Towards Understanding Barriers and Mitigation Strategies of Software Engineers with Non-traditional Educational and Occupational Backgrounds: Methodology

 \subsubsection{Advanced Stage}

-The Advanced Stage involves targeted literature review, theoretical saturation, and theory development (Fig.~\ref{fig:methodologyAdvanced}).
+The Advanced Stage involves targeted literature review, theoretical saturation, and theory development (Fig.~\ref{fig:methodology}).

 \textbf{Targeted Literature Review.} This refers to ``an in-depth review of literature targeting relevance to the emerging/emergent categories and hypotheses'' \cite{Hoda2021}.
-Depending on the findings from the analysis of the Basic Stage, we will periodically perform targeted literature review in order to understand where our findings situate among relevant works.
+In our work, targeted literature reviews were done on existing career changing models (Section \ref{sec:careerswitching}).

 \textbf{Theoretical Saturation.} This refers to when new data collected no longer generate or contribute significantly to the existing findings (e.g., concepts, categories) \cite{Hoda2021}.
-Practically, we will define our analysis as having reached theoretical saturation if during independent coding, each of the three first authors come to a point of analyzing three theoretically sampled Reddit posts that no longer contribute significantly to existing findings.
-Moreover, a following validation study will be used as a form of triangulation to facilitate an understanding of the findings' trustworthiness \cite{Aldiabat2018}.
+Practically, we defined our analysis as having reached theoretical saturation when during independent coding, each of the coders arrived at a point of analyzing three theoretically sampled Reddit posts that no longer contributed significantly to existing findings.
+This occurred during the analysis of each coder's second set of 100 posts (Fig. \ref{fig:methodologyBasic}).
+The follow-up survey was used as a form of triangulation to facilitate an understanding of the trustworthiness of the STGT-based findings \cite{Aldiabat2018}.